jivanpal/drat/README.md

     `make help`.
 You may need to install other software to generate documentation in these other formats.

-  - Run `make clean` to remove *only* the generated documentation; this will not also remove any compiled softare.
+  - Run `make clean` to remove the generated documentation.